The Careers Department is staffed by two professionally trained Careers Guidance Advisers who job-share the role of Careers Coordinator/Adviser:

 Mrs N Jarvis and Mrs L Glendinning

-The Careers Office is situated at Sandringham Campus in Y block (soon to be re-locating to the new school building) which students have access to all year round.
-The Careers Advisers also visit the Longbridge campus at key times of the year e.g. to assist Year 8 with their GCSE Option choices.
+The Careers Office is situated at Sandringham Campus in D block which students have access to all year round.
+The Careers Advisers also visit the Longbridge campus at key times of the year.

 If you need careers guidance and advice what do you do?